ML4BM-Lab/SNMF-paper/README.md

 ## Environment

-The manuscript experiments were run on a SLURM-managed HPC cluster with R 4.4.1, Python 3.9, Apptainer, and NVIDIA RTX 3090 GPU nodes for GPU benchmarks.
+The manuscript experiments were run on a SLURM-managed HPC cluster with **R 4.4.1**, **Python 3.9**, Apptainer, and NVIDIA RTX 3090 GPU nodes for GPU benchmarks.
 Install Python dependencies with:

 ```bash
 python3 -m venv .venv